wp-plugins/kvs-flv-player/readme.txt

 Tested up to: 3.8
 Stable tag: 4.3

-An extremely small and simple plugin which allows one to easily embed videos (FLV, F4V and MP4 files) into WordPress blogs.
+An extremely fast and easy to use plugin which allows one to easily embed videos (FLV, F4V and MP4 files) into WordPress blogs.
 Both Flash and HTML5 modes are supported.

 == Description ==